valor-software/valor-style-guides/css/css-style-guide.md

 }
 ```

-15. X:first-line
+## X:first-line

-Represents the first line of an element.
-Note that the content of the first line varies depending on the available width and the styling of text (size, spacing).
+The ::first-line selector is used to add a style to the first line of the specified selector.

 ```css
 p:first-line {